-In this workshop we will gather a carefully selected group of international experts for creatively exploring innovative approaches to Earth system modeling.
-The aim is to stimulate collaboration on research questions and model development related to the role of human societies in the Earth system and global societal-environmental co-evolutionary dynamics.
+In the LOOPS 2014 workshop we gathered a carefully selected group of international experts for creatively exploring innovative approaches to Earth system modelling.
+The aim was to stimulate collaboration on research questions and model development related to the role of human societies in the Earth system and global societal-environmental co-evolutionary dynamics.

-The workshop will feature focussed and inspiring short presentations by the participants that feed into joint work on developing concrete papers on Earth system modeling, global change, planetary boundaries and next steps in modeling, for a dedicated Special Issue in the journal Earth System Dynamics.
-All participants are asked to prepare abstracts on specific research questions related to their expertise before the workshop to provide a basis for collaborative work and discussions during the meeting.
-A calm setting and ample time dedicated to this working mode will facilitate the formation of interest groups designing research papers or opinion pieces to be finalized after the workshop.
+The workshop featured focussed and inspiring short presentations by the participants that fed into joint work on developing concrete papers on Earth system modelling, global change, planetary boundaries and next steps in modelling, for a dedicated Special Issue in the journal Earth System Dynamics, titled Social Dynamics and planetary boundaries in Earth System Modelling.
+All participants were asked to prepare abstracts on specific research questions related to their expertise before the workshop to provide a basis for collaborative work and discussions during the meeting.
+A calm setting close to the Chorin Monastery and ample time dedicated to this working mode facilitated the formation of interest groups designing research papers or opinion pieces to be finalized after the workshop.

 Human actions play an increasing role in shaping the Earth’s planetary environment, from the physical climate system to biogeochemical cycles to the functioning of the land surface.
-To understand and predict the future evolution of the Earth system, it is thus critical to understand the planetary boundaries of the human playing field, as well as socio-economic dynamics and their interactions with climate, and the consequences for the planetary system.
-There is a range of urgent questions related to this topic, from the definition of planetary boundaries, the safe operating space for humanity, thresholds and critical transitions in the global socio-environmental system, and the identification of sustainable pathways for future development.
+To understand and predict the future evolution of the Earth system, it is thus critical to map the safe operating space for humanity, as well as to study socio-economic dynamics and their interactions with climate, and the consequences for the planetary system.
+There is a range of urgent questions related to this topic, from the definition of planetary boundaries, tipping points, thresholds and critical transitions in the global socio-environmental system, and the identification of sustainable pathways for future development.

-However, the current Earth system modeling landscape lacks the tools to adequately address these challenges.
-Either societal dynamics is tightly constrained by economic optimization paradigms (Integrated Assessment modeling) or present only as prescribed scenario input (physical Earth system models, such as those participating in the CMIP5 intercomparison project).
+However, the current Earth system modelling landscape lacks the tools to adequately address these challenges.
+Either societal dynamics are tightly constrained by economic optimization paradigms (Integrated Assessment modelling) or are present only as prescribed scenario input (physical Earth system models, such as those participating in the CMIP5 intercomparison project).
 Furthermore, feedback loops between social and environmental processes are largely absent in current Earth system models.

-What is needed is a more dynamic societal sphere allowing for social tipping points, major reorganizations, revolutions and collapse in conjunction with a description of the fully coupled co-evolutionary dynamics of human societies and the natural Earth system.
-In this workshop, we seek novel and innovative approaches that deal with modeling socio-economic phenomena in the Earth system, their dynamics, interactions, and boundaries.
+To address this gap in the modelling landscape, what is needed is a more dynamic societal sphere allowing for social tipping points, major reorganizations, revolutions and collapse in conjunction with a description of the fully coupled co-evolutionary dynamics of human societies and the natural Earth system.
+For the LOOPS 2014 workshop, we sought novel and innovative approaches for modelling socio-economic phenomena in the Earth system, their dynamics, interactions, and boundaries.

-We welcome contributions applying concepts and methods that include, but are not limited to:
+To facilitate this process, we called for contributions applying concepts and methods that included, but were not limited to the following fields:

 Earth and social systems thermodynamics and stoichiometry (e.g., socio-industrial metabolism)